DylanCoon99/RoomScheduler/README.md

 # RoomScheduler
-Room scheduler program with GUI written in Java.
+Room scheduler database program with GUI written in Java.

 Made in CMPSC 221: Object Oriented Programming in Java